vannarho-fas/GCP_HTCONDOR_EXPOSURE/README.md

 Each Monte Carlo simulation is started by using the run_montecarlo.sh shell script file:

 '#! /bin/bash
-'# script that initiates the random walk.
-'# takes one argument which is the index into the sp500.csv to '# identify which stock to simulate.
-'#

 index=$(($1 + 2))
 stockfile=companies.csv
 stock=$(awk "NR == ${index} {print; exit}" ${stockfile} | cut -d, -f1)